gamingwithevets/snake/README.md

 For Windows:<br>
 You need Python 3.6 - *3.9.9* and Windows 7+ (Windows 8+ for Python 3.9) with the *windows-curses* package installed.<br>
 Now, you may be wondering, "Why not Python 3.10 instead?
 That's the newest version!"<br>
 And you're right.
-But, as of 2021, no Curses library has been made for 3.10, and so, using pip to install *windows-curses*... is pretty much impossible.
+But, as of 2021, _no Curses library has been made for 3.10_, and so, using pip to install *windows-curses*... is pretty much impossible.
 You can read more [here](https://stackoverflow.com/questions/69927587/python-curses-module-for-windows-cant-install).

 For Mac:<br>